A Bit Darker Than The Movies: How To Train Your Dragon 2

 - 2 min read

-The second book in the series is certainly darker than the first, though no less entertaining.
-After discovering a man sent to sea in a coffin for theivery, Hiccup and gang follow a treasure map to an island in the shape of a skull where venomous dragons stand between them and the treasure they are seeking.
+Ahoy, mateys!
+The second book in this thrilling series is definitely darker than the first, but it’s just as entertaining!
+Hiccup and his crew embark on an adventurous quest after discovering a man sent to sea in a coffin for thievery.
+They follow a treasure map that leads them to an island shaped like a skull, where venomous dragons guard the treasure they seek.

 Important note: We did not finish the third book in this series.
 Check the note below for more information.